 Clean Air Act NOx Allowance Allocations - In June 2023, the EPA published final regulations for ozone under the "Good Neighbor" provisions of the Clean Air Act.
 The final rule applies to generation facilities in Minnesota, Texas and Wisconsin, as well as other states outside of our service territory.
+In February 2024, the EPA proposed to include New Mexico in the rule.
 The rule establishes an allowance trading program for NOx that will impact Xcel Energy fossil fuel-fired electric generating facilities.
 Subject facilities will have to secure additional allowances, install NOx controls and/or develop a strategy of operations that utilizes the existing allowance allocations.
-Guidelines are also established for allowance banking and emission limit backstops.